 How to Counteract Preening

 The most obvious.
-He could have reached to Trump’s jacket and pretend to remove a hair, then make a joke it was easy to find the blonde hair on the dark jacket.
+He could have reached into Trump’s jacket and pretended to remove a hair, then make a joke it was easy to find the blonde hair on the dark jacket.

 Without being abrasive or anything of course, but jokingly and in a friendly manner.
 Maybe even saying “ahaha thank you, lemme help you out to look perfect as well”.